ptarmiganlabs/butler-sheet-icons/README.md

 # 1. Summary

+The basics:

 - Qlik Sense applications contains zero or more *sheets*.
 - Each sheet contains various kind of charts, KPIs, texts or other visualisations.
 - A sheet icon/thumbnail image can be added to each sheet in a Sense app.
-This image makes it easier for users to find the sheet they are looking for.
+  This image provides visual guidance and makes it easier for users to find the sheet they are looking for.

-There are various aproaches when it comes to creating useful sheet icons:
+There are various approaches when it comes to creating useful sheet icons:

 1. Use random images you've found somewhere online.
    Usually not recommended, at least not if you want a consistent, professional looking Sense application.